 Introduction

 Some of the most prominent conversations about disability in analytic ethics have been about the degree to which disabled lives are worth living, whether we ought to select against disabled people being born, and the degree to which disabled people might be owed compensation for their “unfortunate” circumstances in life.
-In real life, and in sharp contrast to this rather bleak theoretical milieu, however, questions arise not just about us but also for us.
-While other philosophers debate our status as moral agents and moral recipients, we navigate a rich tapestry of social life and experiences, all while mucking our way through complex interpersonal ethical conundrums among ourselves using conceptual resources that we have to invent on our own.
-The current lens with which philosophers tend to think about disability is both ableist and blocks the view of more lively and theoretically rich landscape.
+In real life, and in sharp contrast to this rather bleak theoretical milieu, questions arise not just about us, but also for us.
+While other philosophers debate our status as moral agents and moral recipients, we navigate a rich tapestry of social life and experiences, all while mucking our way through complex interpersonal ethical conundrums among ourselves using conceptual resources that we have needed to invent on our own.
+The current lens with which philosophers tend to think about disability is both ableist and blocks the view of this more lively and theoretically rich landscape.
 The distance between the kinds of questions about disability that are most often discussed in philosophy and the kinds of questions about disability that tend to come up in daily life can be keenly felt in the context of neurodiversity and interpersonal ethics.
 In this chapter, I aim to illuminate a small part of this terrain, focusing on the normative underpinnings of neurodiversity-related access claims, both their legitimacy and the adjudication of conflicts between them.

 Neurodiversity

 The word neurodiversity, at least as I use it, does double-duty.
-First, the term neurodiversity is a descriptive umbrella for various kinds of cognitive diversity, including, most famously, the kinds of cognitive differences typified by autistic people and people with ADHD, as well as people with diagnoses such as Tourette syndrome, dyslexia, sensory processing disorders, and OCD and others.
-On this usage, phenomena such as the experiencinges of timethe way that an ADHDer experiences time , or the need to avoid certain kinds of tactile stimulation that an autistic person feels, can be described as neurodivergent traits.
-Second, following Nick Walker and Robert Chapman, neurodiversity names a paradigm shift from thinking about these kinds of differences as pathologies to thinking of them as neutrally valanced human differences, where there is no ”normal” or correct” way for an individual mind to be (Walker 2012, Chapman 2019).
+First, the term neurodiversity is a descriptive umbrella term that refers to various kinds of cognitive diversity, including, most famously, the kinds of cognitive differences typified by autistic people and people with ADHD, as well as people with diagnoses such as Tourette syndrome, dyslexia, sensory processing disorders, and OCD and others.
+On this usage, phenomena such as the way that an ADHDer experiences time , or the need to avoid certain kinds of tactile stimulation that an autistic person feels, can be described as neurodivergent traits.
+Second, following Nick Walker and Robert Chapman, neurodiversity names a paradigm shift from thinking about these kinds of differences as pathologies to thinking of them as neutrally valanced human differences, where there is no “normal” or “correct” way for an individual mind to be (Walker 2012, Chapman 2019).
 Without arguing for it, I adopt the neurodiversity paradigm in this chapter.